ComposableFi/composable/docs/docs/pallets/crowdloan-rewards/integration-guide.md

 ### Constants

-- `InitialPayment` - The upfront liquidity unlocked at first claim.
+- `InitialPayment` - The upfront liquidity unlocked at first claim
-- `OverFundedThreshold` -  The percentage of excess funds required to trigger the `OverFunded` event.
+- `OverFundedThreshold` -  The percentage of excess funds required to trigger the `OverFunded` event
-- `VestingStep` - The time you have to wait to unlock another part of your reward.
+- `VestingStep` - The time you have to wait to unlock another part of your reward
 - `Prefix` - The arbitrary prefix used in proofs
-- `PalletId` - The unique identifier of this pallet.
+- `PalletId` - The unique identifier of this pallet
-- `LockId` - The unique identifier for locks maintained by this pallet.
+- `LockId` - The unique identifier for locks maintained by this pallet
-- `LockByDefault` - Configuration if claimed amounts should be locked by the pallet.
+- `LockByDefault` - Configuration if claimed amounts should be locked by the pallet

 ## Calculations & Sources of Values